skyzh/BlueSense/README.md

 * Sensors: BME280, PM2.5 Sensor
 * HC-42: trasmitting data to Raspberry Pi with Bluetooth Low Energy

+## Roadmap

+The main goal of this project is to create an all-in-one platform for collecting, storing, persisting and visualizing any time series.
+BlueSensor, BlueMarine, Mr. Sans and BlueSense, these four projects fulfill those purposes.

+- [ ] Polish BlueSense website
+- [ ] Documentation on how data is stored
+- [ ] Data migration from legacy BlueSense
+- [ ] Documentation for self-hosting BlueSense
+- [ ] Sense Config specification.
+One Sense Config can be deployed to all four projects, specifying which data to monitor and how to analyze.

 ## Milestones
 * On February 13 2020, new BlueSense website built with Vue was set up.
 * On February 10 2020, I developed Mr. Sans bot in one day.
 The Telegram reporting service recovered and